Cassibelanus/advanced-video/worksheets/01-EditingVideo.md

 ## Transitions

 The main factor of editing the movement between cuts, shots and scenes is to make them feel seamless.
 Of course, there are plenty of examples that do have jarring cuts.
-See the [examples](../extras/examples.md) page to watch a few examples from films.
 You can do many fancy things with transitions, from the more subtle 'Cross Dissolve', that

 #### **The Basic Transitions.**